 At Your Departure Airport

 Tell your wheelchair attendant what you can and cannot do before you get to the security screening area.
 If you can stand and walk, you will need to walk through or stand inside the security screening device and put your carry-on items on the screening belt.
-If you cannot stand or walk, or cannot walk through the screening device or stand with your arms over your head, you will need to undergo a pat-down screening.
+If you cannot walk through the screening device or stand with your arms over your head, you will need to undergo a pat-down screening.
 You can request a private pat-down.
 Your wheelchair will be examined, too.

 Expect to check your personal wheelchair, if you use one, at the boarding gate.
-Airlines generally do not permit passengers to use their own wheelchairs during flight.
+Airlines do not permit passengers to use their own wheelchairs during flight.
 If your wheelchair requires disassembly, bring instructions.

 If you need wheelchair assistance on the airplane, you will probably board before most other passengers.
 Stating your needs and abilities will help your wheelchair attendant and the flight attendants provide you with the best possible help.